-I am one of a generation that arguably should be ecstatic about or even quick in the adoption of ebooks and other electronic material, but for nostalgic reasons I’ve often fought it tooth and nail.
+I am one of a generation that arguably should be ecstatic about or even quick in the adoption of ebooks and other electronic material, but for nostalgic reasons I’ve often fought it tooth and nail (despite the fact that they still need to go through the same processes as a physical book, including things like working with Freelance Book Editors to ensure it’s fit for publication).
 It was only during this past year and my first full move that I began to realize the convenience and value of ebooks (they don’t take up space and you don’t have to carry them country to country or apartment to apartment).

 Because I only just recently admitted to the practicality of reading an eBook, taking on music ebooks still seemed like a stretch to me.
 I have an entire bookshelf dedicated to my music library including hand-me-downs and repertoire I’ve purchased, and making the transition wasn’t at the top of my list.
 That was, of course, before I checked out Randy Hunter’s eBook.